 “No man who cares about originality will ever be original.
 It’s the man who’s only thinking about doing a good job or telling the truth who becomes really original—and doesn’t notice it.”

 Of course, this is not an attempt to encourage laziness and complacency.
 There is a way to imitate and there are limits to it.
 What we look out for in imitation are models and principles that can be utilized and improved upon to create something better.
 When we find these models, we adapt them.

 To be successful, you have to learn how to first imitate and from there, innovate.
 Harvard Professor, Theodore Levitt, wrote in 1966: “Imitation is not only more abundant than innovation but a more prevalent road to business growth and profits.”
 I couldn’t agree more.

-White Castle may have invented the first fast-food company in 1921, it was McDonald’s that maximized the benefits.
-The U.S may very well be the world’s largest innovator but China is quickly surpassing her.
+White Castle may have invented the first fast-food company in 1921, but it was McDonald’s that maximized the benefits.
+The U.S. may very well be the world’s largest innovator but China is quickly surpassing her.
 How?
 By imitation.

 Doesn’t it seem like it is better to imitate than innovate?
 When creativity is concerned, imitation seems to be the key to innovation.

 What do you think?
 Has imitation ever helped you create something unique?
 Pls, have your say in the comment section.